dystonse/dystonse-tools/README.md

 For each invocation without `-c` or `-s`, it performs a single request to the API and another one to the database.
 For continous data collection, you might set up a cronjob which runs every minute.

+## Database setup
+In the near future, _dystonse-tools_ will support the database schemas defined by the popular python tools [gtfsdb](https://github.com/OpenTransitTools/gtfsdb) and [gtfsrdb](https://github.com/mattwigway/gtfsrdb), as well as the data they create.
+By then, _dystonse-tools_ should be able to create the needed tables automatically.

+If you want to have those schemas now, you can either download, install and run them to create the needed tables (which maybe quite a hassle) or have a look at the SQL scripts from the directory [schema](https://github.com/lenaschimmel/dystonse-tools/tree/master/schema).

 ## Future tools
 Over the course of 2017, the following tools/features are planned: